TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * 세션으로 패킷이 전달될 때 호출된다.
+     * Called when a packet is passed to session.
      *
-     * @param packet 처리할 패킷
+     * @param packet A packet to be processed
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onDispatch(final Packet packet) throws SuspendExecution {